SciCatProject/scicatlive/README.md

 To add a new service (see the [backend](./services/backend/) for an extensive example):
 1. create a dedicated folder in the [services](./services/) one
-2. call it as the service should be named
+2. name it as the service
 3. create the `docker-compose.yaml` file with the required dependencies (if any)
 4. eventually include any service in (3) which is specific to the service and not shared across the global setup
 5. eventually add the condition on the backend version (e.g. [here](./services/frontend/docker-compose.yaml#L14))